riceissa/issarice.com/wiki/product reviews.md

 with the old dashboard, but since I rarely sign in it's not too much of a problem.

+As of 2022 or so I've been planning to switch to Oracle Cloud as Oracle offers a free VPS (so I wouldn't have to pay $11/month to host several lightweight websites), but it is such a pain that I've been delaying the switch (I'm also kind of uncertain whether Oracle will offer the free VPS in the long term, and I don't want to switch and then have to switch back).

 # Hover (domain names)

 Started using around November 2014.